wodo/django-ct/docs/index.rst

   INSERT INTO ct (ancestor, descendant) VALUES (t,t)

 We need to insert all the nodes of the new subtree.
-We use a Cartesian join between the ancestors of "st" (going up) and the descendants of "t" (going down) [3]_.
+We use a cartesian join between the ancestors of "st" (going up) and the descendants of "t" (going down) [3]_.

 .. code-block:: sql